userapp-io/userapp-php/README.md

 ## Calling services and methods

-If you want to call a service/method you can do it by looking at the [API documentation](https://app.userapp.io/#/docs/) and following the pattern below:
+If you want to call a service/method you can do it by looking at the [API documentation](https://app.userapp.io/#/docs/) and following the convention below:

     $result = $api->[service]->[method](array([argument] => [value]));